Proud-Imagination/Code-Forces/README.md

-# Code-Forces A2OJ Ladder
+# Code-Forces

-These are my solutions for the Codeforces problems in the A2OJ Ladder.
+These are my solutions for the Codeforces problems I solve as I try to improve my skills.